List of Disney's Big Hero 6 characters: Yokai

 Yokai (Professor Robert Callaghan) is a supervillain who was once a kind and respectable Professor and dean at SFIT.
-Coming from a military background, Professor Robert Callaghan is a pioneer in developing many cutting edge tech inventions including the Callaghan-Catmull Spline.
+Coming from a military background, Professor Robert Callaghan is a pioneer in developing many cutting-edge tech inventions including the Callaghan-Catmull Spline.
 He had a daughter that he loved dearly named Abigail who grew up to become a test pilot for Krei Tech.
 When a teleportation accident left her test pod lost in an abyss, Callaghan angrily blamed Krei and swore revenge.
-He taught many students at SFIT and met Hiro Hamada the younger brother of his star student Tadashi.
-Callaghan was impressed with Hiro's invention: Microbots that are controlled by a head transmitter.
+He taught many students at SFIT and met Hiro Hamada, the younger brother of his star student Tadashi.
+Callaghan was impressed with Hiro's invention: Microbots that are controlled by a neuro-transmitter.
 Seeing this as an opportunity to get back at Krei, Callaghan seemingly started a fire and stole Hiro's microbots, but unintentionally killed Tadashi.
-Nevertheless, he continued his quest under the name Yokai and stole many parts to recreate the teleportation machine in an effort to destroy Krei Tech's new building and Krei himself.
-He is thwarted by the arrival of the Big Hero 6 who manage to stop him and are able to retrieve Abigail from the portal.
-When Callaghan is carted away by police, he sees his still living daughter being tended to and could only put his head down in shame for the crimes he had and was about to commit.
+Nevertheless, he continued his quest under the name Yokai and stole many parts to recreate the teleportation machine to destroy Krei Tech's new building and Krei himself.
+He is thwarted by the arrival of the Big Hero 6 who manage to stop him and can retrieve Abigail from the portal.
+When Callaghan is carted away by police, he sees his still-living daughter being tended to and could only put his head down in shame for the crimes he had and was about to commit.

-Callaghan returns in the episode "Mini-Max" where it is shown that he is being kept in a high-level security prison serving life in prison without parole.
+Callaghan returns in the episode "Mini-Max" where it is shown that he is being kept under solitary confinement in a high-level security prison serving life in prison without parole.
 He reveals that he has worked with Professor Granville in the past as she was one of the best teachers working at SFIT and that she had initially resigned due to an accident.
 Callaghan admits that he is very remorseful of his actions, especially towards causing the death of Tadashi, and that he understands that his apology is not enough for Hiro to forgive him.
 He briefly returns in "Hiro the Villain", where Chief Cruz interviews him about Big Hero 6, but he defends them and warns him that his belief of considering them criminals is wrong.